Use this topic to learn how to update a Cloud Filestore instance by using

-[LOCATION]is the GCP zone in which the GCP project instance resides.
+[ZONE]is the GCP zone in which the Google Cloud project instance resides.
 Run the

-gcloud filestore locations listcommand to get a list of supported locations.
+gcloud filestore zones listcommand to get a list of supported zones.
 You can skip this flag if you have set the

-[FILESHARE_NAME]is the name of the NFS fileshare that is served from the GCP project instance.
+[FILESHARE_NAME]is the name of the NFS fileshare that is served from the Google Cloud project instance.

 [FILESHARE_SIZE]is the new size you want for the fileshare.
 You can only increase the size of an instance, not decrease it.
 The maximum fileshare size is 63.9